What you need to know about Purchase Order Funding in South Africa

 - Businesses with increased seasonal sales

-- Businesses that cannot afford to fulfill a big order due to limited cash flow
+- Businesses that cannot afford to fulfil a big order due to limited cash flow

 Basically, if your business relies on external suppliers for products that you resell, you can benefit from PO funding.
 With the help of PO funding, you can grow your business and onboard customers that you may not have been able to without the funding.